oxford-arc/arc-software-guide/docs/source/apps/arc_matlab.rst

  matlab -nodisplay -nosplash < main.m > run.log

 The flag ``-nodisplay`` instructs Matlab to run without the GUI, while ``-nosplash`` prevents the display of the Matlab logo.
-The < redirection operator ensures that Matlab runs the script ``main.m`` while the > operator re-directs the standard output (normally to the terminal) to ``run.log`` file.
+The < redirection operator ensures that Matlab runs your Matlab script, in this case ``main.m`` while the > operator re-directs the standard output
+(normally to the terminal) to ``run.log`` file.

 For example for the ``seq`` example above, the contents of the SLURM submission script ``run_slurm.sh`` is::